microsoft/hlsl-specs/proposals/NNNN-psv0-entry-name.md

 additional information for the runtime.

-None of these parts included for non-library shaders currently capture the name of the entry function inside the DxilModule.
-This name is available through metadata in the DxilModule, but that is encoded in llvm bitcode, so it is not accessible to the runtime without adding significant dependencies, and parsing through a lot of data it otherwise does not need to parse.
+None of these parts included for non-library shaders currently capture the name of the entry function inside the DXIL part data.
+This name is available in the encoded llvm bitcode, but the runtime is unable to parse bitcode.
+Enabling the runtime to parse LLVM bitcode would add dependencies, and require parsing a large amount of unnecessary data.

 ## Proposed solution